-- 1. Unless expressly specified otherwise, the requirements in these Rules apply to ships/offshore contracted for construction on or after 1 July 2021 or when the application for certification of materials is dated on or after 1 July 2021. - 2.
-The amendments to the Rules for 2020 edition and their effective date are as follows;
+- Unless expressly specified otherwise, the requirements in these Rules apply to ships/offshore contracted for construction on or after 1 July 2022 or when the application for certification of materials and welding is dated on or after 1 July 2022. - 2.
+The amendments to the Rules for 2021 edition and their effective date are as follows;

-Effective Date 1 January 2021 (based on the application date for certification of materials and welding or contract date for ship construction, Related Circular No. : 2020-9-E)
+Effective Date 1 January 2022 (based on the application date for certification of welding, Related Circular No.: 2021-10-E)